More precisely, we can define a sequence as a finite and ordered set of elements.

 good to know

 The for instruction also allows traversing sequences: typically, tuples or lists!
-The structure is identical to using range()
+The structure is identical to using range(), and here's an example:

 # creating a list, this works the same way with a tuple